South Dakota Medicare Insurance Plans

 Medicare Savings Programs

 *South Dakota has four Medicare savings programs.
-The following data is from 2016 and is based on federal amounts.
-These amounts may increase in 2017.
+The following data is from 2017 and is based on federal amounts.
 If your income and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.